 As lovely as Casco Viejo is to wander around, it wouldn’t be my first choice of where to stay in Panama City.
-With the age and condition of its old buildings, the quality of accommodation in Casco Viejo can be hit or miss.
+With its old buildings’ age and condition, the accommodation quality here can be hit or miss.
 And then there’s the whole sketchiness thing.

-There are direct flights to Panama City from several North American cities.
-Copa Airlines, the Panamanian national carrier, is part of Star Alliance, and codeshares with other Star Alliance members from a number US and Canadian cities.
+There are direct flights to Panama from several North American cities.
+Copa Airlines, the Panamanian national carrier, is part of Star Alliance.
+It offers codeshares with other Star Alliance members from several cities.

-There’s nothing more relaxing after a couple days amidst the chaos Panama City than to spring up to the Chiriqui mountain retreat of Boquete.
+Nothing is more relaxing after a couple of days amidst the chaos of the capital than to spring up to the Chiriqui mountain retreat of Boquete.

-If there’s any place I visited in Panama that I could imagine myself living, it’s here.
-The cooler highland breezes and eternal spring climate of Boquete is a welcomed perk in a country known for its blazing heat.
+If there’s any place I visited in Panama where I could imagine myself living, it’s here.
+The cooler highland breezes and eternal spring climate are a welcomed perk in a country known for its blazing heat.

 Ziplining at Boquete Tree Trek

-I’m not much of an adventure traveller.
-Ziplining wasn’t my first choice of activities, but tackling my fear of heights was worth the thrill of zooming high above the forest and absorbing the magnificient views at Boquete Tree Trek.
+I’m not much of an adventure traveler, so ziplining wasn’t my first choice of activities.
+But tackling my fear of heights was worth the thrill of zooming high above the forest and absorbing the magnificent views at Boquete Tree Trek.